What aspect of DNA structure makes it possible for the proteins o... | Channels for Pearson+

 Textbook QuestionTextbook Question

-What aspect of DNA structure makes it possible for the proteins of nucleotide excision repair to recognize many different types of DNA damage? (b) the antiparallel orientation of strands in the double helix
+What aspect of DNA structure makes it possible for the proteins of nucleotide excision repair to recognize many different types of DNA damage? (a) the polarity of each DNA strand

 Verified Solution